aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/protection-and-unprotection/detect-file-format-of-encrypted-office-open-xml-ooxml-files/_index.md

 {{% alert color="primary" %}}

-**Office Open XML** (also known as **OOXML** or **Microsoft Open XML** (MOX)) is an XML-based file format developed by Microsoft for representing office documents like spreadsheets, charts, presentations, and word processing documents.
+**Office Open XML** (also known as **OOXML** or **Microsoft Open XML** (MOX)) is an XML-based file format developed by Microsoft for representing office documents like spreadsheets, charts, presentations, and word‑processing documents.

 {{% /alert %}}

-Aspose.Cells for Python via .NET provides a way to detect the file format of encrypted **Microsoft Open XML** files.
-To identify the file type, use the [FileFormatUtil.detect_file_format](https://reference.aspose.com/cells/python-net/aspose.cells/fileformatutil/detect_file_format/#str) method as shown below in the code example.
+Aspose.Cells for Python via .NET provides a way to detect the file format of encrypted **Microsoft Office Open XML** files.
+To identify the file type, use the [FileFormatUtil.detect_file_format](https://reference.aspose.com/cells/python-net/aspose.cells/fileformatutil/detect_file_format/#str) method, as shown below in the code example.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Protection-and-unprotection-DetectFileFormatOfEncryptedFiles-1.py" >}}